- Things to Know When Getting a Tattoo

 - Submit all forms/fees to the County Health Department where your business is located.

-Temporary establishments must meet the same operational requirements of a tattoo establishment, including handsinks, as well as the requirements of Chapter 64E-28.008, Florida Administrative Code.
+Temporary Tattoo Establishments must meet the same operational requirements of a tattoo establishment, including handsinks, as well as the requirements of Rule 64E-28, Florida Administrative Code.

 Temporary establishment licenses are issued in conjunction with a convention or other similar event and cannot exceed fourteen (14) consecutive days.